TeaSitta/AI-Horde-Worker/README.md

-THIS BRANCH IS A STRIPPED DOWN SCRIBE ONLY BRIDGE!
+# AI Horde Worker - scribe only fork

-This repository acts as a bridge between a KoboldAI compatible inference API (Such as KoboldAI-united or aphrodite-engine) and the Kobold Horde.
+This repository acts as a bridge between a KoboldAI compatible LLM inference API (Such as KoboldAI-united or aphrodite-engine) and the Kobold Horde.
-It will fetch available text generation jobs from the horde, feed them to your inference API, and award you kudos for work completed.

-# AI Horde Worker

 ## Important Note:
 -This repository is ONLY for text(scribe) workers.

-For *image generation* use [horde-worker-reGen](https://github.com/Haidra-Org/horde-worker-reGen).
+For horde *image generation* use [horde-worker-reGen](https://github.com/Haidra-Org/horde-worker-reGen).
-For *Alchemy* use the old [AI-HORDE-WORKER](https://github.com/Haidra-Org/AI-Horde-Worker)
+For horde *Alchemy* use the old [AI-HORDE-WORKER](https://github.com/Haidra-Org/AI-Horde-Worker)

 # Installing

-If you haven't already, go to [AI Horde and register an account](https://aihorde.net/register), then store your API key somewhere secure.
-You will need it later in these instructions.
+If you haven't already, go to [AI Horde and register an account](https://aihorde.net/register) to create an API key.
+Store your API key somewhere secure, you will need it in order to run a worker for the horde.

-This will allow your worker to gather kudos for your account.

 ## Windows